Last updated on March 23rd, 2021 at 10:06 pm

 In October, I’d won a trip to Vegas courtesy of Sauza Tequila from their SauzaSin Halloween party hosted by PartyPeopleTO and organized by Praxis PR.
 I was already excited then, but I had no idea what would be in store for Sarah and me on this adventure!

-I’ll never completely get used to how much of a pain in the butt travel’s become (but for good reason — when people are crashing planes into buildings, increased security is never a bad idea), but after check-in machines that refused to scan our passports, unexpected baggage fees and waiting, waiting, waiting, it could only go up from there.
+I’ll never completely get used to how painful travel’s become (but for good reason—when people are crashing planes into buildings, increased security is never a bad idea), but after check-in machines that refused to scan our passports, unexpected baggage fees and so much waiting, it could only go up from there.

 And up it went.

-Sauza Tequila definitely knows how to make someone feel like a celebrity — Sarah and I went down to Vegas not knowing what to expect!
-Despite being woken up to eat it, we were pleasantly surprised to find that we’d gotten meals pain for on the way to Vegas and back, and it wasn’t bad at all!
-We landed in Vegas without complications, and let me tell you — I’ve seen it on TV a thousand times, but actually experiencing having a driver waiting for you at the airport holding a sign with you name on it is something else altogether.
+Sauza Tequila definitely knows how to make someone feel like a celebrity—Sarah and I went down to Vegas not knowing what to expect!
+Despite having to wake up to eat it, we were pleasantly surprised to find that Praxis paid for meals on the way to Vegas and back, and it wasn’t bad at all!
+We landed in Vegas without complications, and let me tell you—I’ve seen it on TV a thousand times, but actually experiencing having a driver waiting for you at the airport holding a sign with your name on it is something else altogether.